Stables CottageSleeps 4

 Accommodation

-We’ve got lots to keep children busy on the estate.
+We’ve got lots to keep children busy on the Estate.
 The woods immediately beside the lawns close to Garden Cottage and Stables Cottages are a dedicated children’s fun zone.
 There is a 60-foot zip wire, which has been well tested by children (and some adults) alike!
-Next door, there’s also a climbing frame, which comes complete with a climbing wall, lookout house with binoculars to spot pirates/baddies, a very whizzy slide, three swings, including one for toddlers and a terrific back to back glider.
-Additionally, kids can bounce to their heart’s content on the 14-foot trampoline on the edge of the lawns.
-There’s a campfire area in the woods – perfect for toasting marshmallows.
-We have a two man tent which guests can pitch in the woods so children can have an outside night adventure and get closer to the great outdoors.
-Finally, for smaller children, we have wendy house with a toy cooker and lots of picnic/cooking paraphernalia and a pretty veranda.
+Next door, there’s a climbing frame, which comes complete with a climbing wall, lookout house with binoculars to spot pirates/baddies, a very whizzy slide, three swings, including one for toddlers and a terrific back-to-back glider.

-We provide a welcome pack for guests on arrival including a jar of incredibly edible, home-made Corsewall brownies, milk, bread, jam, butter, tea, coffee and fresh flowers from the garden (when in season).
-You’ll find the cottage well equipped with the general basics too from washing up liquid, bin bags to washing powder and loo roll.
+We provide a welcome pack for guests on arrival including a jar of incredibly edible, home-made Corsewall brownies, local milk, bread, jam, butter, tea, coffee and fresh flowers from the garden (when in season).
+You’ll find the cottage well equipped with the general basics too from washing up liquid, bin bags to washing powder and loo paper.

 Stables Cottage has its own private garden including garden furniture and a barbecue.
-A cot and high chair are available on request.
+A cot and highchair are available on request.

 At A Glance

-4
+• 4

-2
+• 2

-1
+• 1

-1
+• 1

-1
+• 1

 Location: